 The OSAP assistance policy, specific to Ontario, demonstrated the importance of developing actions at provincial level, which become more sensitive in relation to the needs of the context in which it is inserted.
 Of all the country policies, this was the one that showed the highest average annual growth in the number of students covered by them, which sparked a debate around a better attention to the third degree when it becomes to manage it in a regional environment.
 The same was observed by the policy Reaching Higher, which before a significant financial grant, aimed at restructuring the educational system of the Province of Ontario.

 The decentralized management has taught then the following lesson: when a province, state or region is responsible for the distribution of financing and investments, there is a tendency of this transfer to be more generous in order to get the best results for that region, since it will bring direct impacts on the local economy.
 Thus, a healthy competition between the jurisdictions that will work toward improving their indicators is created, which, in the end, will be beneficial for the whole country.

+When studying a correlation of public policies, it could be observed that Canada offers the possibility of families already acting proactively in the higher education of their children, from the CESG.
+However, if the family hasn't used this policy and the youth reaches the age of higher education, he can apply for some kind of Canadian government funding through CSGP / CSLP policies.
+It is important to note that CSGP / CSLP policies are nationally, so the Canadian student still has the possibility to apply for provincial-level policies, in this research: OSAP policies and 30% Off OTG, which expands the possibilities of the students of the province of Ontario (it should be noted that all provinces have specific policies, and this research was delimited by studying Ontario since it is the largest province of Canada in economic terms and in number of inhabitants).
+In addition, it was clear that in addition to the nation, the provinces also have a strong influence on the development of higher education, as was the case with the Reaching Higher policy, which invested a great resource in Ontario higher education.

 Table 10 - Summary of the main reflections observed in the quantitative analysis of public policies